rafacarrascosa/samr/README.md

 Licensing
 ---------

-This project is open-source and BSD licensed, please see the LICENSE file for details.
+This project is open-source and BSD licensed, see the LICENSE file for details.

+This license basically allows you to do anything, but in case you're wondering:
+I'm ok if you use `samr` to beat my score at the competition, just share back what you've learned!

 Credits